-School of Engineering and Mathematical Sciences Statement of Strategic Intent
+School of Computing, Engineering and Mathematical Sciences Statement of Strategic Intent

-The Department of Engineering is part of the School of Engineering and Mathematical Sciences.
+The Department of Engineering is part of the School of Computing, Engineering and Mathematical Sciences.

 It contextualises our part in achieving the University’s mission: To be known for making a positive difference in the lives of our students, partners and communities.

-The School proudly acknowledges the Traditional Custodians of the lands at all sites where its activities are located, recognises the ongoing connection to Country of local communities, and values the contributions First Nations people make to its activities.
+The School proudly acknowledges the Traditional Custodians of the lands at all sites where its activities are located, recognises the ongoing connection to Country of local communities, and values the contributions Indigenous people make to its activities.

 Harnessing our state-wide footprint to become a STEM leader in education and applied research

-The School of Engineering and Mathematical Sciences offers high quality teaching and research programs to advance knowledge in engineering, computing and mathematical sciences.
+The School of Computing, Engineering and Mathematical Sciences offers high quality teaching and research programs to advance knowledge in engineering, computing, mathematical and physical sciences.

 Our goal is to strengthen our state-wide footprint – through partnerships in metropolitan and regional communities – to become a STEM leader in education and applied research in Victoria.